-Today our backyard and home houses over 85 animals, including a zebra, a camel, 3 kangaroos, a wallaby, a lemur, tortoises, a coatimundi, a grey wolf, a Patagonian cavy, a cockatoo, hedgehogs, sugar gliders, ferrets, alpacas, and a sloth, which is our newest addition.
-As well as the exotic animals we also have, ducks, rabbits, sheep, goats, pigs, horses, mini horses, cows, a donkey, a peacocks, chickens, and many, many more.
+Today our backyard and home houses over 100 animals, including a zebra, a camel, 4 kangaroos, a wallaby, two lemurs, tortoises, a coatimundi, two grey wolves, a Patagonian cavy, a cockatoo, hedgehogs, alpacas, a sloth, and an anteater, which is our newest addition.
+Along with the exotic animals we also have rabbits, sheep, goats, pigs, mini horses, cows, a donkey, peacocks, chickens and many, many more.

 The business has continued to grow and my entire family is involved with the daily upkeep and care of the animals.
 They are also actively involved with the events and camps we host, as well as tours.
 The older ones often provide pony rides or a petting zoo at a party, or fulfill a public appearance request while I am off at a corporate event.
 Their help has been instrumental to the evolution of the ZOO and I am so grateful for their support.

 We are a member of the Tarboro Chamber of Commerce and a proud supporter of Dream Works.
 Giving back to our community is important to our family.
 We are excited to see what adventures 2021 will bring!!